persi52/ProductsAPI/README.md

 $ npm run start

+## Testing
-## Endpoints can be checked from swagger available while app running on URL : localhost:5000
+Endpoints can be checked from swagger available while app running on URL : localhost:5000